 The tremendously funny "Honey, I Shrunk the Audience" show

-G TIME

-AGE

 environment as well as potential solutions are presented through this entertaining and inspirational show.
 Living with the Land is a cruise through the past, present, and future of US farming.
 A walking tour accompanies the boat ride.

 The greatest attraction in the Land pavilion - and the newest thrill ride at Epcot - is Soarin.
 Passengers are lifted high off the ground in this simulated hang glider.
 Wind whips through your hair, your feet dangle above treetops, and the scent of pine forests fills the air as you experience the sensation of flying over California's breathtaking natural wonders, including the Golden Gate Bridge and Yosemite National Park.
 Be warned that Soarin is not for those with a fear of heights.

-TIME ATTEND

-I SICKNESS

-RATING

-RIDES & SHOWS CHECKLIS ST .

------------------------- ------

-This chart is designed to help you plan what to visit at Epcot.
+R This chart is designed to help you plan what to visit at Epcot.
 The rides and shows in Future World and World Showcase are listed alphabetically.

-Showcase are listed alphabetically.
-WAITIN HEIGHT Restric BUSIES TO RIDI FASTPA MAY C/ MOTIO OVERA
+WAITING TIME HEIGHT/AGE RESTRICTION BUSIEST TIME TO RIDE/ATTEND FASTPASS MAY CAUSE MOTION SICKNESS OVERALL RATING

 FUTURE WORLD

 R BODY WARS 3 ft 4 in 10am-2pm 1 •

 R JOURNEY INTO IMAGINATION WITH FIGMENT 11am-2pm •

-R MISSION: SPACE 3 ft 8 in All day 1 1
+R MISSION: SPACE • 3 ft 8 in All day - 1

-R SPACESHIP EARTH 9am-noon
+R SPACESHIP EARTH • 9am-noon

-R TEST TRACK 3 ft 4 in All day 1 1
+R TEST TRACK • 3 ft 4 in All day - 1

-S CIRCLE OF LIFE 0 noon-2pm ▼
+S CIRCLE OF LIFE 0 noon-2pm •

 S CRANIUM COMMAND 0 •

 S ELLEN'S ENERGY ADVENTURE 10am-1pm •

-S HONEY, I SHRUNK THE AUDIENCE 0 10am-5pm -
+S HONEY, I SHRUNK THE AUDIENCE • 10am-5pm -

 S THE SEAS WITH NEMO & FRIENDS 0 11am-3pm •

-S LIVING WITH THE LAND noon-2pm - •
+S LIVING WITH THE LAND 0 noon-2pm -

-S THE MAKING OF ME 0 ▼
+S THE MAKING OF ME 0 •

-R SOARIN 3 ft 4 in All day - 1
+R SOARIN • 3 ft 4 in All day - 1

 WORLD SHOWCASE

-R MAELSTROM • 11am-5pm • •
+R MAELSTROM • 11am-5pm - •

-R THE RIVER OF LIFE 0 noon-3pm ▼
+R GRAN FIESTA TOUR STARRING THE THREE CABALLEROS 0 noon-3pm •

-S THE AMERICAN ADVENTURE 0 ▼
+S THE AMERICAN ADVENTURE 0 Ţ. •

-S IMPRESSIONS DE FRANCE 0 •
+S IMPRESSIONS DE FRANCE 0 ٠

-s O CANADA!
+S O CANADA!
 0 •

 S REFLECTIONS OF CHINA 0